zogzog/cubicweb/docs/narr/settings.rst

     .. code-block:: ini

-        pyramid-session-secret = <some other very secret passphrase>
+        pyramid-auth-secret = <some other very secret passphrase>

 .. _pyramid_settings: